Judecoin/information/knowledge-base/README.md

 This section is for general community reference.

-For the latest Community releases, downloads, wallet documentation, Service Node documentation, and announcements, please always refer to the Community Judecoin website and  GitHub repositories.
+For the latest Community releases, downloads, wallet documentation, Service Node documentation, and dynamic, please always refer to the Community Judecoin website and  GitHub repositories.